mhmdalisadat/rewarding_system/README.md

    npm run dev
    \`\`\`

-4. Open the app in your browser at `http://localhost:5173/`.
+4. Open the app in your browser at .

 ## Usage

 Once the app is up and running, users can:

-- Create and manage assets.
+- answers some questions and take a assets as gift.
 - Earn rewards based on asset activities.
 - Enjoy a highly interactive UI with smooth animations.

 ## Folder Structure

-\`\`\`
-src/
- ├── assets/          # Static assets (images, fonts, etc.)
- ├── components/      # Reusable components
- ├── pages/           # App pages and routes
- ├── styles/          # Tailwind CSS configuration and global styles ├── types/           # TypeScript types and interfaces ├── utils/           # Utility functions
- └── main.tsx         # Entry point for the app
 \`\`\`

 ## Scripts